Department of Justice is now the Department of Communities and Justice. Find out more >

 For contact details and office locations, see the 'contact us' section on the Revenue NSW website.

 You must complete your details, and sign and date the bottom section of the form before you submit it.

-If the property is mortgaged, the bank will not release the original Certificate of Title unless the mortgage is paid out in full or you take over the mortgage.
+If the property is mortgaged, the bank will not allow a transfer of the title unless the mortgage is paid out in full or you take over the mortgage.

 If you want to take over the mortgage, you should get financial and legal advice.